open-dynaMIX/raiseorlaunch/README.rst

     optional arguments:
       -h, --help            show this help message and exit -c WM_CLASS, --class WM_CLASS
-                            the window class
+                            the window class regex
       -s WM_INSTANCE, --instance WM_INSTANCE
-                            the window instance
+                            the window instance regex
       -t WM_TITLE, --title WM_TITLE
-                            the window title
+                            the window title regex
       -e COMMAND, --exec COMMAND
                             command to execute.
 If omitted, -c, -s or -t will be used (lower-case).
 Careful: The command will not be